California / Los Angeles County

 What is the average cost of living in Lennox, CA?

-The cost of living in Lennox is notably higher than the national average, with a cost of living index of 148.2.
-Typical home values are around $555,000, and average rents are about $1,650 per month.
-While utilities and groceries are moderately priced, housing is the primary driver of higher expenses for residents.
+The cost of living in Lennox is higher than the national average, with a cost of living index of 148.2.
+Median home values are around $555,000 and average rents for a two-bedroom apartment are approximately $1,650.
+Utilities, groceries, and transportation costs are also elevated, reflecting the area's desirable location and amenities.

 $555,000